 As companies accelerate transformation initiatives that will increase resiliency and efficiency, IaaS spending on Microsoft Azure is growing.
 Meanwhile, IT and IT sourcing leaders are under pressure to streamline IT costs and reprioritize business-critical initiatives.
 How can Microsoft’s enterprise customers better manage Azure costs and get more value out of their investment?

-Despite economic uncertainty, Microsoft’s Azure business continues to grow at a steady clip.
-The vendor reported an average of 57 percent quarter-over quarter revenue growth in its 2020 fiscal year as the market share gap between Azure and market leader AWS narrows, with Azure now capturing 20 percent of the market.
+Microsoft’s Azure business continues to grow at a steady clip.
+The vendor continues to report quarter-over-quarter revenue growth in the 50 percent ballpark as the market share gap between Azure and market leader AWS narrows, with Azure now capturing more than 20 percent of the market.

-The volatility of 2020 will likely benefit Microsoft’s Azure business and its customers – a storyline echoed by Microsoft CEO Satya Nadella: “We have seen two years’ worth of digital transformation in two months.
+The volatility of 2020 and 2021 continues to benefit Microsoft’s Azure business and its customers – a storyline echoed by Microsoft CEO Satya Nadella: "We have seen two years' worth of digital transformation in two months.
 From remote teamwork and to sales and customer service to critical cloud infrastructure and security, we are working alongside customers every day to help them stay open for business in a world of remote everything.”

 This draws attention to a growing concern among IT and IT sourcing leaders.
 As enterprises accelerate digital transformation initiatives that enable agility and resiliency, cloud spending – particularly, IaaS spend – is growing in lockstep at a time when many businesses are under pressure to reduce IT costs.
 How can customers better manage Azure costs and get more value out of their investment?